reaper47/recipya/docs/website/content/docs/features/integrations.md

 2. Click the adjacent button.
 3. In the dialog that appears, enter the URL and credentials of a Tandoor instance.
 4. Click the **Import** button.

-Your recipes will be transferred from Mealie to Recipya.